oceanondawave/zablind/README.md

 ✅ What It Currently Supports

-- Press <code>Ctrl + Shift + M</code> / <code>Ctrl + Shift + N</code> to navigate forward / backward through recent contacts.
+- Press <code>Ctrl + Shift + M</code> / <code>Ctrl + Shift + N</code> to navigate forward / backward through recent contacts. ⚠️ Avoid pressing too quickly.
+Zalo may load older contacts, causing lag.
+If this happens, press <code>Ctrl + Shift + 1</code> to jump to the first contact and try again.
 - Press <code>Enter</code> to jump to that chat window.
 - Press <code>Ctrl + Shift + R</code> to read the latest message.
 - Press <code>Ctrl + Shift + K</code> / <code>Ctrl + Shift + L</code> to read the previous / next message.
 - If the message is a voice or video message, press <code>Tab</code> to play it.
-- For video messages, NVDA may read additional file path information.
-You can ignore it or mute NVDA temporarily.
+If it's a video message, after pressing <code>Tab</code> to play, you can press <code>Space</code> once then press <code>Space</code> one more time to pause/play the video.
+If it's a photo, you can also press <code>Tab</code> to view it.
+This also works for an album (which contains many photos/videos), but you can only view the first photo/video in the album for now.
-- Press <code>ESC</code> to stop watching the video.
+- Press <code>ESC</code> to stop watching/viewing the photos/videos.
 - Press the <code>Application</code> / <code>Context Menu</code> key to open the menu for each message.
 - Use <code>Up</code> / <code>Down</code> arrow keys to navigate options.
 - Press <code>Enter</code> to choose an option.
-- Press <code>ESC</code> to exit the menu (note: while in the menu, you cannot read messages).
+- Press <code>ESC</code> to exit the menu (note: while in the menu, you cannot navigate messages).
 - Press <code>Ctrl + Shift + E</code> to jump to the typing section to write a message.
+- You can reply to an message (if you choose that option in the menu, you'll jump to the typing section automatically).
+When you're replying to a message, if you want to cancel, press <code>ESC</code> once then press <code>ESC</code> one more time to go back to the typing section.
 - ⚠️ While using <code>Ctrl + Shift + K</code> / <code>Ctrl + Shift + L</code> to navigate messages, avoid pressing too quickly.
 Zalo may load older messages, causing lag or misreads.
 If this happens, press <code>Ctrl + Shift + R</code> to reset and return to the latest message.
 - More features coming soon!

 ---

-## 🧪 How to Test
+## 🧪 How to Build and Test

 Update Zalo to the latest supported version.